⚠️ 24/7 Emergency Septic Service Available — Submit Request Below

 What are septic services?

-Septic service includes all work related to maintaining, repairing, or replacing a private septic system.
-In Baldwin County, Georgia, common septic services include septic tank pumping, drain field repair, septic inspections, septic system installation, grease trap cleaning, and lift station service.
-Most homeowners on private wells in rural Milledgeville rely on a septic system rather than a municipal sewer connection, making regular septic service essential for protecting their property and water quality.
+Septic service covers maintaining, repairing, or replacing a private septic system.
+In Baldwin County, common work includes tank pumping, drain field repair, inspections, system installation, grease trap cleaning, and lift station service.
+Most rural Milledgeville homeowners on private wells rely on septic rather than municipal sewer.

 How often should a septic tank be pumped?